Persecution of Christians in the Roman Empire: Religion in Roman society

-Roman religion at the beginning of Roman Empire (27 BC - 476) was polytheistic and local.
+Roman religion at the beginning of the Roman Empire (27 BC - 476) was polytheistic and local.
 Each city worshipped its own set of gods and goddesses that had originally been derived from ancient Greece and become Romanized.
 This polis-religion was embedded in, and inseparable from, "the general structures of the ancient city; there was no religious identity separate from political or civic identity, and the essence of religion lay in ritual rather than belief".
 Private religion and its public practices were under the control of public officials, primarily, the Senate.
 Religion was central to being Roman, its practices widespread, and intertwined with politics.

 Support for this form of traditional Roman polytheism had begun to decline by the first century BC when it was seen, according to various writers and historians of the time, as having become empty and ineffectual.
 A combination of external factors such as war and invasions, and internal factors such as the formal nature and political manipulation of traditional religion, is said to have created the slow decline of polytheism.
 This left a vacuum in the personal lives of people that they filled with other forms of worship: such as the imperial cult, various mystery cults, imported eastern religions, and Christianity.

 The Roman approach to empire building included a cultural permeability that allowed foreigners to become a part of it, but the Roman religious practice of adopting foreign gods and practices into its pantheon did not apply equally to all gods: "Many divinities were brought to Rome and installed as part of the Roman state religion, but a great many more were not".
 This characteristic openness has led many, such as Ramsay MacMullen to say that in its process of expansion, the Roman Empire was "completely tolerant, in heaven as on earth", but to also go on and immediately add: "That [tolerance] was only half the story".